joshsoftware/golang-boilerplate/README.md

 ### Installing and configuring the boilerplate!

-Get the install.sh script into your microservice develeopment directory.
+Get the install.sh script into your microservice development directory.

 ```
 wget https://raw.githubusercontent.com/joshsoftware/golang-boilerplate/master/install.sh